UNLIMITED ACCESS TO OVER 400 HISTORIC PLACES

 Live and breathe the story of England at royal castles, historic gardens, forts & defences, world-famous prehistoric sites and many others.

-Pendennis Castle will open on 29 March for local visits.
-Takeaway catering will be available but indoor areas will remain closed, and safety measures will be in place to keep everyone safe.
-You’ll also need to book your visit in advance.
+The grounds of Pendennis Castle are open.
+Takeaway catering is available and our shop is open but all indoor areas remain closed, and safety measures are in place to keep everyone safe.
+You need to book your visit in advance.
+Please keep in mind the government’s latest advice on travelling.
 Find out more below.

 We've made some changes to help keep you safe, and things might be a little different when you visit.
 Here's everything you need to know.

 In this picturesque coastal Tudor castle, hold your event with against the backdrop of views across a shimmering bay with distant ships passing on the horizon.